 As to the control of smart grids, various methods such as predictive control, resilient control, robust control, and hierarchical control have been used recently.
-They are common to be seen in the area of power electronics, power converters, and communication links based on the modelling and analysis of smart grid components.
-The involvement of renewable energy sources, energy storage systems, and plug-in electric vehicles are mostly based on power electronics, which can considerably complicate system dynamics and reduce system inertia.
-Thus, power management is also an importmant topic that usually considers various and multiple restricted conditions inside and outside smart grids.
-Therefore, the control and management need to be deeply developed for the further development of smart grids.
+They can be commonly seen in the area of power electronics, power converters, and communication links based on the modelling and analysis of smart grid components.
+The involvement of renewable energy sources, energy storage systems, and plug-in electric vehicles is mostly based on power electronics, which can considerably complicate system dynamics and reduce system inertia.
+Thus, power management is also an important topic that usually considers various and multiple restricted conditions inside and outside smart grids.
+Therefore, the operation, control, and management need to be deeply developed for the further development of smart grids.

-Besides, smart grid due to its cyber information property suffers from potential cyber-attacks such as data manipulation and false data injection.
-It is necessary to carry out the detection, defense, modelling, and analysis work for the cyber-attacks in smart grids.
-Thus to design appropriate control and operation measures to improve the system reliability, resilience, and efficiency.
-Uncertain renewable generations such as PV systems as well as load response of consumers have increased the difficulties for system planning and operation, which also deserves an in-depth investigation.
+Besides, the smart grid due to its cyber information property suffers from potential cyber-attacks such as data manipulation and false data injection.
+It is necessary to carry out the detection, defense, modelling, and analysis work for cyber-attacks in smart grids.
+Thus appropriate control and operation measures need to be designed to improve the system reliability, resilience, and efficiency.
+Uncertain renewable generations such as wind power systems and photovoltaic systems as well as the load response of consumers have increased the difficulties for system planning and operation, which also deserves an in-depth investigation.

 This special session aims to present the state-of-the-art research work on the advanced control and optimal management of cyber-physical smart grids.
 Topics of presentations and research papers include but are not limited to:

-- Optimal Power Flow Management/Economic Dispatch of AC/DC/Hybrid Smart Microgrids
+Optimal Power Flow Management/Economic Dispatch of AC/DC/Hybrid Smart Grids

 Huashan Liu received the B.E. degree in Mechanical Engineering from Wuhan University, Wuhan, China, in 2005, and the Ph.D. degree in Mechatronics from Zhejiang University, Hangzhou, China in 2010.
 Since 2010, he has been with the College of Information Science and Technology, Donghua University, Shanghai, China, where he is currently an Associate Professor and the Vice Dean.
 During 2015-2016 he was a Visiting Professor with the Department of Electrical and Computer Engineering, Technical University of Munich, Munich, Germany.
 His current research interests include intelligent electrical systems, robotics, mechatronics and artificial intelligence.